Submissions to our journal consist of the following components:

-In this section author should provide sufficient information to allow suitably skilled investigators to fully replicate your study.
+In this section, the author should provide sufficient information to allow suitably skilled investigators to fully replicate your study.
 Guidelines and protocols for new methods should be explained in detail.
-If protocols and standard methods are well established, author needs to cite these articles properly in detail, but the submission should be include sufficient information to be understood independent of these references.in this section.
+If protocols and standard methods are well established, the author needs to cite these articles properly in detail, but the submission should include sufficient information to be understood independent of these references.in this section.

 Brief Information should be provided in this section to allow other investigators to repeat brief but sufficient to allow other investigators to repeat the research